r-quazi/interview/YT/b  Devops Interview questions | Devops Telephonic interview - 2 ( Mock Interview ) .md

 Cloning the repo with latest commit will have recent updated code this migt be helpful in scenarios such as :
 1. CICD : Since we have only last commit means we have small metadata so the jenkins server will process the job a little faster and the memory consumption will be less aswell , as we are storing/ clonihg  only required data.

-2. Reducing bandwith : If e are using EC2 for develeopers , indeed we have incoming traffic free however the utgoing traffic will have charges depending on the bandwith  , ampiunt of data transfer so fetchng onu required data will help us to mantain te cost as well , ets suppose we are creating a jenkins job then a container or storing / archiving th artifact or pushing to git repo all these are outgoing traffic .  and gere we can save a cost , This can be helpful when we have 1000s of devs , testers etc.
+2. Reducing bandwith : If we are using EC2 for develeopers , indeed we have incoming traffic free however the utgoing traffic will have charges depending on the bandwith  , ampiunt of data transfer so fetchng onu required data will help us to mantain te cost as well , ets suppose we are creating a jenkins job then a container or storing / archiving th artifact or pushing to git repo all these are outgoing traffic .  and here we can save a cost , This can be helpful when we have 1000s of devs , testers etc.

-3.  cloning single repo with less deothe can also be helpful for automateed  code reviews, automated tasks ,    and we can easily manage large repositories.
+3.  cloning single repo with less depth can also be helpful for automateed  code reviews, automated tasks ,    and we can easily manage large repositories.